pyeventsourcing/esdbclient/README.md

 the subscription will follow.
 The values of both these arguments are expected to be Python `str` objects.

+The method also takes four optional arguments, `stream_position`, `from_end`, `consumer_strategy`, and `timeout`.

-This method has an optional `stream_position` argument, which specifies a stream position from which to subscribe.
+This optional `stream_position` argument specifies a stream position from which to subscribe.
 The recorded event at this stream position will be received when reading the subscription.

-This method has an optional `from_end` argument, which is a Python `bool`.
+This optional `from_end` argument is a Python `bool`.
 By default, the value of this argument is False.
 If this argument is set to a True value, reading from the subscription will receive only events recorded after the subscription was created.
 That is, it is not inclusive of the current stream position.

+The optional `consumer_strategy` argument is a Python `str` that defines the consumer strategy for this persistent subscription.
+The value of this argument can be `'DispatchToSingle'`, `'RoundRobin'`, `'Pinned'`, or `'PinnedByCorrelation'`.
+The default value is `'DispatchToSingle'`.

 This method also takes an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline